Lovor01/Lovor01/README.md

 <br>

 - 🔭 In development: one [block editor](https://wordpress.org/support/article/wordpress-editor/) project
-- 🌱 I’m currently learning Automated Testing
+- 🌱 I’m currently learning Automated Testing and Express framework
 - 👯 I’m looking to collaborate with other developers, mostly on WordPress and other web projects
 - 💬 Ask me about WordPress block editor development (Gutenberg)
 - ❄️ WordPress core contributor